ICT-Mahidol/Gemini-2023/Inwza007_Use case diagram.md

 Once the data is collected, it is essential to validate its integrity.
 This means ensuring that the data is accurate, complete, and uncorrupted.
 The science observer will need to monitor the performance, integrity, safety, and instruments of the telescope during the data collection phase to detect any anomalies or issues that might compromise data quality.

 - **Manage the collected data**
 Once the data is collected and validated, it must be managed effectively.
-This involves cataloging, storing securely, and maintaining the data for accessibility and use in future scientific analysis.
+This involves cataloging, storing, and maintaining the data for accessibility and use in future scientific analysis.
 Data management is crucial for preserving the integrity of the data over time and facilitating its availability for current and future research projects.

 - **Submit an observing program to the system**
 Once an observation has been completed, the science observers must submit the program to the telescope’s control system in a format that is executable by the computer systems.
 The submission process verifies that the program is ready for execution, clearly defining all necessary parameters and instructions.